 You can also purchase official Zentangle materials through them, or through the Zentangle Store

-However, many people who participate in this challenge have not taken a class, so don't let that stop you.
+However, many people who participate in this challenge have not taken a class, and even more people who participate do not have a blog - so don't let that stop you.

 A traditional zentangle is done on a 3 1/2"x 3 1/2" square, but for these challenges you can do any size that you feel comfortable with and any type of medium you feel comfortable with.
 The important thing is to try, to jump in and get your feet wet.